yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/03-workshop-environment-setup/README.md

 ### Prepare your environment for deployments

 This step should be completed only after the successful completion of the above step 1.
-However as step 1 takes 25-30 minutes to fully complete, but some resources like resrouce-group and within that key-vault, log-analytics and opertational-insights should be completed within 4-5 mins.
+However as step 1 takes 25-30 minutes to fully complete, but some resources like resource-group and within that key-vault, log-analytics and operational-insights should be completed within 4-5 mins.
 You can use these completed resources as a reference to complete the steps below.

 This and following steps should be completed from within the terminal of your VS Code in Github Codespaces.